Magical thinking

 Magical thinking, or superstitious thinking, is the belief that unrelated events are causally connected despite the absence of any plausible causal link between them, particularly as a result of supernatural effects.
 Examples include the idea that personal thoughts can influence the external world without acting on them, or that objects must be causally connected if they resemble each other or have come into contact with each other in the past.
 Magical thinking is a type of fallacious thinking and is a common source of invalid causal inferences.
-Unlike the confusion of correlation with causation, magical thinking does not require the events to be correlated.
+Unlike the confusion of correlation with causation, magical thinking can occur even when there is no statistical connection between two events.

 The precise definition of magical thinking may vary subtly when used by different theorists or among different fields of study.
-In anthropology, the posited causality is between religious ritual, prayer, sacrifice, or the observance of a taboo, and an expected benefit or recompense.

 In psychology, magical thinking is the belief that one's thoughts by themselves can bring about effects in the world or that thinking something corresponds with doing it.
 These beliefs can cause a person to experience an irrational fear of performing certain acts or having certain thoughts because of an assumed correlation between doing so and threatening calamities.
 In psychiatry, magical thinking defines false beliefs about the capability of thoughts, actions or words to cause or prevent undesirable events.
-It is a commonly observed symptom in thought disorder, schizotypal personality disorder and obsessive-compulsive disorder.
+It is a commonly observed symptom in thought disorder, schizotypal personality disorder and obsessive–compulsive disorder.

-Anthropology

-In religion, folk religion, and superstitious beliefs, the posited causality is between religious ritual, prayer, meditation, trances, sacrifice, incantation, curses, benediction, faith healing, or the observance of a taboo, and an expected benefit or recompense.
-The use of a lucky charm or ritual, for example, is assumed to increase the probability that one will perform at a level so that one can achieve a desired goal or outcome.

-Researchers have identified two possible principles as the formal causes of the attribution of false causal relationships: